Words and terms used in the world of From The Waters.

 The main financial institution of Aelin, based in Aelin City and run by Financiers.

-A connected continent east of Ephasia, consisting of; Tharoph, Luvazgo, Impeti, Pedlwers, Rynfristland, Iytzpho.
-Also includes the Sanobi Desert.
+A connected continent east of Ephasia, with countries consisting of; Tharoph, Luvazgo, Impeti, Pedlwers, Rynfristland, Iytzpho.
+Also includes the vast Sanobi Desert.

-A writing system developed and used in continents the east side of the Sanobi Desert; Impeti, Luvazgo, Pedlwers, Rynfristland and Tharoph.
+A writing system developed and used in countries east of the Sanobi Desert; Impeti, Luvazgo, Pedlwers, Rynfristland and Tharoph.
 A consonantary writing system.

 Plural bazerns.
 An Ephillion marsupial similar to a wombat.